-- A pupil who has any legal or illegal drugs, including alcohol and cigarettes, in his/her possession will normally be excluded for a fixed period for a first offence, to be determined by the Principal, after considering all the circumstances of the case.
+- A pupil who has any legal or illegal drugs, including alcohol and cigarettes (including E-cigarettes), in his/her possession will normally be excluded for a fixed period for a first offence, to be determined by the Principal, after considering all the circumstances of the case.
 Possession of drugs may lead to permanent exclusion. - For a second offence the Principal will determine whether a further fixed- term exclusion is appropriate, or whether it is appropriate to exclude permanently.
-In coming to a decision the Principal will take into account any medical/police/social service/ drug adviser reports that may be available, and consider whether further counselling is appropriate.
-Where the Principal is contemplating exclusion for a drug-related offence he will consult the Head of School, and take any other advice he deems appropriate. - The Principal will also determine what counselling needs to be provided and/or other action needs to be taken during or after the exclusion.
+In coming to a decision, the Principal will take into account any medical/police/social service/ drug adviser reports that may be available, and consider whether further counselling is appropriate.
+Where the Principal is contemplating exclusion for a drug-related offence he will consult the Assistant Principal and VP (Education), and take any other advice he deems appropriate. - The Principal will also determine what counselling needs to be provided and/or other action needs to be taken during or after the exclusion.